KellyLuo-O/TPsynthese2/README.md

 - to send a file in the server
 	./puttftp <host> <port> <file>
-	the file is downloaded in the server it kinda works with multiple packet file (file over than 512 bytes) -> it adds some caractere at the end of the file for some reason but strangely it doesn't work with the image file
+	- the file is downloaded in the server
+	- it kinda works with multiple packet file (file over 512 bytes)
+	- it adds some caracteres at the end of the file for some reason
+	- strangely it doesn't work with the image file